240304-Hexaware/Brian-Fixed-File-Parser/budget/Readme.md

-admin can group by user, date, or spec need to add dtos for each of the endpoints add validation? add documentation with openapi?
+have everything needed in RecordData admin can group by user, date, or spec add authorization to the endpoints (admin, user) need to add dtos for each of the endpoints add validation? add documentation with openapi?